How to Monitor Your Child’s Phone and Teach Them Healthy Tech Habits

 A lot of control apps also offer location tracking.
 You'll be able to monitor your child's location and set alerts if your child leaves that area.

 The aim of the best parental control apps is for your child to grow up safe and happy in a world full of tech.
-A big part of that includes your child’s digital life and teaching them good habits.
-To help with this, a lot of apps even encourage conversations with your family to discuss the importance of healthy tech habits with your kids.
+A big part of that includes your child's digital life and teaching them good habits.
+To help with this, many apps encourage conversations with your family about the importance of healthy tech habits with your kids.

 Can I use the iOS or Android parental controls?